-Since 1995, Candace Gingrich has served as a key advocate for issues of importance to the Lesbian, Gay, Bisexual, Transgender and Queer community.
+Since 1995, Candace Gingrich has served as a key advocate for issues of importance to the LGBTQ community.
 Their involvement in the movement for queer equality began when their brother, Rep. Newt Gingrich, R-GA., was elected House speaker.

 Their 1996 autobiography, The Accidental Activist, was a best seller in the LGBTQ community.
 Gingrich has been profiled in national newspapers & magazines, guest-blogged at Huffington Post and appeared on Good Morning America, Countdown with Keith Olbermann and The Rachel Maddow Show.
 They also memorably guest-starred as the minister on Friends in the groundbreaking episode "The One with the Lesbian Wedding."